 This empirical research study examined Ss completing instruction observed over three time periods as a source of data.
 This particular data collection method increases data points by providing multiple observations of individuals in repeated models that are more realistic than measurements made at only a single point in time.
 This important aspect allows the researcher to reflect more realistically the dynamics of change in the analysis of complicated learning behavior.
 Special programming enabled the SILPA to collect and store the data in underlying databases throughout the instructional course.
-The data included information about each user and subsequent learning performance, including
+The data included information about each user and subsequent learning performance:

-- 1. Personal information
+- a.
+Personal information

-- 2. Learning orientation scores
+- b.
+Learning orientation scores

-- 3. Learning profile
+- c.
+Learning profile

-- 4. Research group assignments
+- d.
+Research group assignments

-- 5. Scores for practice and assessment exercises
+- e.
+Scores for practice and assessment exercises

-- Scores for the dependent variables (satisfaction, learning efficacy, intentional learning performance, and achievement)
+6. Scores for the dependent variables (satisfaction, learning efficacy, intentional learning performance, and achievement)